Why does the United States allow Immigrant Investors?

 The immigrant investor program is ultimately a mutually beneficial relationship for successful, well-connected immigrant investors and the United States government.
 The investor visa facilitates the creation of new jobs while the investor has a chance to come to the United States and expand their businesses overseas.

 The investor visa typically is given in two-year terms; however, there are many options in order to adjust for a more permanent U.S. residence that will be easier to accomplish once in the United States.
-If you are an interested applicant, it is highly advised that you seek an immigration lawyer that is experienced with investor visas.
+If you are an interested applicant, it is highly advised that you seek guidance from our immigration office today, as we are experienced with investor visas.